 Ordering Naloxone Kits

 In Saskatchewan some health regions are providing naloxone kits at no charge for patients.
-Take Home Naloxone: Site Locations
+See Take Home Naloxone: Site Locations for a list of regions offering the kits at no charge.

 At this time, no government funded fee is in place for counselling on the use of the kits.
 However, since naloxone is a Schedule II drug the pharmacist must be involved in the sale of naloxone, which includes arriving at the decision to sell the drug and counselling patients or their caregiver appropriately.